adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D39
 Tonight I continued learning React in FreeCodeCamp, where I learned about Create state and set value to the state with the property setState

+### R1D40
+Today I work in bg-color and I modified the methods and add the state value.

+### R1D41
+Tonight I continued working in react, I Create a Controlled Input, I Create a Controlled Form, I Pass State as Props to Child Components, I Pass a Callback as Props and the Life Cycle Method.